mpavlov/asiaq/README.md

 -   metrics and alarms are manually configured in disco_alarms.ini
 -   on VPC creation, SNS topics are created and subscribed to first responders
--   on hostclass provisioning, Clouwatch metrics and alarms are created, and configured to push to appropriate SNS topic
+-   on hostclass provisioning, Cloudwatch metrics and alarms are created, and configured to push to appropriate SNS topic
 -   on hostclass termination, Cloudwatch metrics and alarms are deleted, but SNS topics are left intact